 This course is designed to demonstrate the engineering approach to the development of large, high-quality software projects.
-Topics include cycle, software life development process, requirement specifications, design and testing techniques, verification and validation, and software management.
+Topics include software life cycle, development process, requirement specifications, design and testing techniques, verification and validation, and software management.
 Students learn to use project management tools, principles, and environment to facilitate development of software programs/systems.
 Pre-requisites: PCE1 and PCE3.